Career Tips for ISTJ Personality Types (Introverted-Sensing-Thinking-Judging).

 Before making a decision on a new occupation, an ISTJ may find it wise to perform a plausible analysis of the benefits and drawbacks of each of the prospective options.
-At times this personality type may overlook aspects of a career choice such as work-life balance, workplace culture, geographical location and required commutes, which are important factors when making a momentous career choice and should therefore be considered.
-However, ISTJs often have an ability to make decisions with ease, owing to the fact that they generally prefer to sustain and preserve traditional ideals.
-ISTJ personality types typically reach conclusions by using a step by step technique, and this career exploration process will often be a very good fit for ISTJs.
+At times this personality type may overlook aspects of a career choice such as work-life balance, workplace culture, geographical location, and required commutes, which are important factors when making a momentous career choice and should therefore be considered.
+However, ISTJs often have the ability to make decisions with ease, owing to the fact that they generally prefer to sustain and preserve traditional ideals.
+ISTJ personality types typically reach conclusions by using a step-by-step technique, and this career exploration process will often be a very good fit for ISTJs.

 Learn More About the MBTI ISTJ Personality Type

 Explore additional information that delves deeper into the ISTJ Personality Type by examining various personality and career-based subjects:

 - How the MBTI ISTJ Type relates to Innovation